Up

 After your passwords and pop-up lists have been exported successfully quit FirePoint.

-3. Rename your original FirePoint folder
+2. Rename your original FirePoint folder

 Locate your FirePoint application folder.
 By default it's located on the C: drive in the "Program Files" folder.
 This is an important step.
 Retitle the FirePoint folder adding the letters "OLD" in front of the folder's title.
 So if the original folder title is "Fire_PSV65" the new title will be "OLDFire_PSV65"; if the original folder title is "FirePoint2003" the new title will be "OLDFirePoint2003".
 You must rename the folder to make certain you do not overwrite your original software with the upgrade software you will be installing.

-4. Download the upgrade installer
+3. Download the upgrade installer

 Link to FTP Download

-5. Run the upgrade installer
+4. Run the upgrade installer

 Once you have downloaded the Installer executable double-click on it.
-By default the installer will place a new "FirePoint2003" folder in C:\Program Files\.
+By default the installer will place a new "FirePointV12" folder in C:\Program Files\.
 Make sure you know where you are saving the folder if you decide to select another location.

 At this point you need to locate your "OLD" FirePoint folder.
 We want to make copies of your current data files.
 The data files are the Fire_PS.4dd and Fire_PS.4dr files.
-The copies of these data files will be placed in the new FirePoint2003 folder which was created by the upgrade installer.
+The copies of these data files will be placed in the new FirePointV12 folder - "Database" sub-folder which was created by the upgrade installer.

 1. Open the "OLD" FirePoint folder.
 Click once on the Fire_PS.4dr file to select it.
 Under the folder's "Edit" menu (upper left) select "Copy".

-2. Open the newly installed FirePoint application folder.
+2. Open the newly installed FirePointV12 application folder.
+Open the application folder then the "Database" subfolder.
 Under the folder's "Edit" menu select "Paste".
-A copy of the original Fire_PS.4dr file should now appear in the new FirePoint application folder.
+A copy of the original Fire_PS.4dr file should now appear in the new "Database" subfolder.

 3. Repeat steps 1. & 2. above to copy and paste the Fire_PS.4dd file.

-Once the new files have been installed restart FirePoint.
+Once the new files have been installed restart FirePointV12.
 You may find a new FirePoint shortcut icon on your desktop.
 Make sure you delete any old shortcut's which you may have been using.

 Enter FirePoint as the Administrator.
-Because of the upgrade no password will be needed.

-9. Check & reset passwords
+7. Check & reset passwords

 At the Command Window press the "Maint" button.
 Press the "Password Admin" button.
 Update and reset passwords as needed.